ServiceStackApps/typescript-redux/README.md

     users.filter(x => x.userId !== userId).sort((x,y) => x.userId.localeCompare(y.userId));
 ```

-To **connect** to a user, we first request their initial state, then update our current server events
+To **connect** to a user, we first request their initial state then update our current server events
 subscription to join the new **users channel**.
-If we we're connected to another user we also want to
+If we we're connected to an existing user we also want to
-unsubscribe from their users channel:
+unsubscribe from their users channel at the same time:

 ```typescript
 connectToUser(userId) {